I will reach out to Him for healing

 We don’t know who she is but we can empathize with her, and if we broaden our minds with our ‘illness’, we can also put ourselves into her shoes.
 We don’t know the issues that so many are facing.
 Many people are bleeding inside with issues of depression, anxiety, sickness, abuse, loneliness, abandonment, addiction… you name it and fill in your blank.

 But this nameless woman heard about Jesus.
 Went to find Him.
 And I can hear her saying, ‘I will reach out to Him for healing’.
 She reached out and touched Jesus.
 So many of us are sitting and waiting for Jesus to touch us.
 But she wasn’t waiting.
 She wanted to be healed, and so she proactively went to find Him and got the courage to touch His clothes.

 So many of us are nameless.
 Suffering quietly.
 But look at what Jesus called her: ‘daughter’.
 Interesting fact: she is the only person that Jesus gave this title to in the New Testament.
-God wants to remind us that no matter what we are suffering or how people see us, that is not how He sees us.
+Using this godly woman in the bible, God wants to remind us that no matter what we are suffering or how people see us, that is not how He sees us.
 We can be nameless to others, but Christ knows our name.
 We are his daughter or His son.
 We are His!

 Her focus wasn’t even to speak with Him.
 She only wanted to touch that dirty part of His clothes.
 The hem that picks up all the dust and dirt; but she didn’t care.
 She approached Christ with humility and the belief that He can heal her.

 This is when the healing comes